-- Ÿ our clinical trials results; - $\ddot{\mathrm{Y}}$ the scope, progress, results and costs of researching and developing MDX; - $\ddot{\mathrm{Y}}$ the cost, timing and outcomes of seeking marketing approval of MDX; - Ÿ the cost of filing and prosecuting patent applications and the cost of defending our one issued patent and future patents, if issued; - $\ddot{\mathrm{Y}}$ the cost of prosecuting infringement actions against third parties; - Ÿ exploration and possible label expansion of MDX for the treatment of other conditions; - Ÿ the costs associated with commercializing MDX if we receive marketing approval, including the cost and timing of establishing sales, marketing and distribution capabilities to market and sell MDX; - Ÿ the cost of manufacturing MDX; - $\ddot{\mathrm{Y}}$ the timing, receipt and amount of sales of, or royalties on, sales of MDX, if any; - Ÿ subject to receipt of marketing approval, revenue received from sales of approved products, if any, in the future; - Ÿ any product liability or other lawsuits related to our products; - Ÿ the expenses needed to attract and retain skilled personnel; and - Ÿ the costs associated with being a public company.
+- Ÿ our clinical trials results; - Ÿ the scope, progress, results and costs of researching and developing MDX; - \ddot{Y} the cost, timing and outcomes of seeking marketing approval of MDX; - Ÿ the cost of filing and prosecuting patent applications and the cost of defending our issued patents and future patents, if issued; - \ddot{Y} the cost of prosecuting infringement actions against third parties; - \ddot{Y} exploration and possible label expansion of MDX for the treatment of other conditions; - Ÿ the costs associated with commercializing MDX if we receive marketing approval, including the cost and timing of establishing sales, marketing and distribution capabilities to market and sell MDX; - Ÿ the cost of manufacturing MDX; - Ÿ the timing, receipt and amount of sales of, or royalties on, sales of MDX, if any; - \ddot{Y} subject to receipt of marketing approval, revenue received from sales of approved products, if any, in the future; - Ÿ any product liability or other lawsuits related to our products;

+- Ÿ the expenses needed to attract and retain skilled personnel; and - \ddot{Y} the costs associated with being a public company.

-Based on our current operating plan, we anticipate that our existing resources will be sufficient to enable us to maintain our currently planned operations, including our continued product development (which does not include conducting clinical trials in the EU or Japan), at least through 2016.
-We believe these funds will enable us, among other things, to complete any preparatory clinical and non-clinical work, as well as two Phase 3 clinical trials in ADHD for adults, complete two advanced clinical trials of MDX for Fragile X and to complete the necessary preparations and conducting a Phase 3 clinical study in children that suffer from ADHD.
-We will require significant additional funds to initiate and complete the FDA approval process.
-However, changing circumstances may cause us to consume capital significantly faster than we currently anticipate.
+Based on our current operating plan, we anticipate that our existing resources will be sufficient to enable us to maintain our currently planned operations, including our continued product development (which does not include conducting clinical trials in the EU or Japan), through 2016.
+We believe these funds will enable us, among other things, to complete any preparatory clinical and non-clinical work, as well as a second Phase 3 clinical trial in adult ADHD and complete our ongoing Phase 2 studies in pediatric ADHD and Fragile X. We will require significant additional funds to initiate and complete the FDA approval process.
+Changing circumstances may cause us to consume capital significantly faster than we currently anticipate.
 We have no committed external sources of funds.
 Additional financing may not be available when we need it or may not be available on terms that are favorable to us.
 If adequate funds are not available to us on a timely basis, or at all, we may be required to:

-- Ÿ delay, limit, reduce, or terminate clinical trials or other development activities for MDX; or - Y delay, limit, reduce or terminate our establishment of sales and marketing capabilities or other activities that may be necessary to commercialize MDX, if we obtain marketing approval.
+- Ÿ delay, limit, reduce, or terminate clinical trials or other development activities for MDX; or - Ÿ delay, limit, reduce or terminate our establishment of sales and marketing capabilities or other activities that may be necessary to commercialize MDX, if we obtain marketing approval.